TheAlternativeZurich/HackingSessionSheet/130-remote.md

 # Remote

-In this section you will learn how to work on a machine to which you have no phyiscal access (i.e. you cannot connect a keyboard, mouse or screen).
-Examples for such machines: routers, Raspberry Pi, a computer that is 200km away, ETH's supercomputers et cetera...
+In this section you will learn how to work on a machine which you have no physical access to (i.e. you cannot connect a keyboard, mouse or screen).
+Examples for such machines are: routers, Raspberry Pis, a computer that is 200km away, ETH's supercomputers et cetera...
 In particular, you will find out how to securely connect to those machines, run commands on them, how to copy files back and forth and see how many users are logged in.

 ### Exercise 1: ssh, scp